 Smithsonian Environmental Research Center

-Funded by a DOE-Terrestrial Ecosystem Science grant to J. Patrick Megonigal titled Sources, Sinks and Processes Regulating Cryptic Methane Emissions from Upland Ecosystems (DE-SC0008165) and the Smithsonian Institution.
+Funded by a grant to J. Patrick Megonigal by the Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, titled Sources, Sinks and Processes Regulating Cryptic Methane Emissions from Upland Ecosystems (DE-SC0008165) and the Smithsonian Institution.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants